dchiquito/ceclia-ctf/README.md

 #### Flags

-The second flag can be found by checking robots.txt on the app.
+The third flag can be found by checking robots.txt on the app.

-The third flag can be found by inspecting the JS of the login page.
+The fourth flag can be found by inspecting the JS of the login page.

-The fourth flag can be found by specifying an undefined page value in the URL.
+The fifth flag can be found by specifying an undefined page value in the URL.

 ## Phase 4: Reversing